Internet of Food & Farm 2020 (IoF2020)

 OK-Net Arable - Organic Knowledge Network Arable

 The complexity of organic farming requires farmers to have a very high level of knowledge and skills.
 But exchange on organic farming techniques remains limited.
-Coordinated by IFOAM EU, the OK-Net Arable project promotes exchange of knowledge among farmers, farm advisers and scientists with the aim to increase productivity and quality in organic arable cropping all over Europe.
+Coordinated by IFOAM EU, the OK-Net Arable project promotes exchange of knowledge among farmers, farm advisers and scientists aiming to increase productivity and quality in organic arable cropping in Europe.

 Sustainability Training for Organic Advisors